okviz/okviz.github.io/_docs/bullet-chart/options/data-labels/change-decimal-places.md

 ---
 **Default value:** Auto

-This option defines the number of decimal places for the change over value of data labels.
+This option is only visible if **Show Change Over** is not set to **Don't show**.
+This option defines the number of decimal places for the value of % change in data labels.

+> Use *Auto* to display the most relevant decimal places for each value depending on the total number of decimal places each value has.

 <todo>Screenshot</todo>